Transition Year Programme 2018

 School of Nursing and Midwifery clinical teaching area, Trinity Centre for Health Sciences, St James’s Hospital, Dublin 8

-Places will be allocated on a first come, first served basis.
-Please note that only completed applications forms will be processed.
-The application form must be accompanied by the documentation listed below, partial applications will not be accepted.
+Places will be allocated on a first come, first served basis for completed applications only; partial applications will not be processed.
+In order for the application to be processed, the application form must be accompanied by the documentation listed below.

 - Personal statement (no more than 300 words)